-Steelers' Vince Williams 'got a little more money,' but in no mood to talk about it
+Steelers linebacker Vince Williams in no mood to talk

 Fully showered and dressed after the Pittsburgh Steelers’ preseason win Saturday, Vince Williams strapped on a backpack and began his strut from his locker out of Heinz Field.